 - Who are my target customers? - What influences their buying decisions? - Where do they generally look for information? (i.e., Do they love reading the morning paper or do they get most of their news from online sources?
 Are they die-hard foodies that spend their evenings reading Yelp reviews and attending culinary events?
-Or are they busy families who are always on the go passing lots of billboards along the way?) - What media platforms are they most active on? - What are their interests and what kind of messaging will engage them?
+Or are they busy families who are always on the go - passing lots of billboards along the way?) - What media platforms are they most active on? - What are their interests and what kind of messaging will engage them?

-Table 9 Examples of New Media and Traditional Media New Media Traditional Media Websites Social Networks (i.e. Facebook, Instagram, Twitter, Pinterest, Yelp, Google+, LinkedIn, etc.) Blogging Web Radio ("podcasts") Email Advertising Web Advertising Satellite Radio Text Messaging Video ("vlogging") e-Classifieds (i.e. www.kijiji.ca , CraigsList, etc.) TV Radio Newspapers Direct Mail Signage (e.g. billboards, posters, decals, etc.) Yellow Pages Telemarketing Product Placement In-store Promotion Promotional Literature (e.g., brochures, newsletters, tourism guides, etc.) e-Zines (i.e. digital magazines)
+Examples of New Media and Traditional Media

+New Media

+- Websites

+- Social Networks (i.e. Facebook, Instagram, Twitter, Pinterest, Yelp, Google+, LinkedIn, etc.)

+- Blogging

+- Web Radio ("podcasts")

+- Email Advertising

+- Web Advertising

+- Satellite Radio

+- Text Messaging

+- Video ("vlogging")

+- e-Classifieds (i.e. www.kijiji.ca, CraigsList, etc.)

+- e-Zines (i.e. digital magazines)